gnairooze/PowerShell/README.md

 This script reads the size of folders in a given path that were created before certain date and export the result to text file.

 ## rename-files scripts

 1. contains a script `rename-files-making-last-numbers-4-digits.ps1` to rename files in a folder to have the last numbers 4 digits.

+## convert-tiff-to-jpg

+the script convert bulk tiff files to jpg files.